 - General education requirements for AA degrees consist of 35 credits.
 Six credits of coursework must be completed to fulfill the intensive writing requirement.
-The cultural and historical or global awareness requirements are satisfied by completing the arts, humanities, and social and behavioral science portion of the AGEC. - Specific courses are required for the completion of each transfer degree program. - All courses must be completed with a grade of C or better.
-A core curriculum course may be used to satisfy a general education requirement; however, the total credits required for the degree remain the same. - A minimum of 16 credits of any degree granted must be completed in residency at Cochise College. - A minimum of 8 credits in the AGEC component of any transfer degree must be completed in residency at Cochise College. - A cumulative grade point average (GPA) of 2.0 or higher is required for any transfer degree.
+The cultural and historical or global awareness requirements are satisfied by completing the arts, humanities, and social and behavioral science portion of the AGEC. - Specific courses are required for the completion of each transfer degree program. - All courses must be completed with a grade of C or better. - A minimum of 16 credits of any degree granted must be completed in residency at Cochise College. - A minimum of 8 credits in the AGEC component of any transfer degree must be completed in residency at Cochise College. - A cumulative grade point average (GPA) of 2.0 or higher is required for any transfer degree.